awslabs/Agent-EvalKit/commands/data.md

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Validate that the evaluation plan contains test data requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+    2. Validate that the evaluation plan contains test data requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to User Requirements Log in eval-plan.md
-       - `/evalkit.data`: [User input from $ARGUMENTS, or "Not found"]
     3. Generate proper test cases covering all scenarios and meeting all requirements
     4. Structure test cases in JSONL format
     5. Save test cases to `eval/test-cases.jsonl`
+    6. Update Evaluation Progress section in eval-plan.md with completion status

 5. Report completion with test case count, coverage summary, and readiness for trace setup and collection (`/evalkit.trace`).